WWXD/WorldWeb-XD/README.md

 ## Support, troubleshooting, etc

-The WorldWen help forum is at my devboard: http://maorninja.h05t.gq

-If anything goes wrong with your board, go there and let us know.
+If anything goes wrong with your board, report it on our notabug's issues page.
 Make sure to describe your problems in detail.

 If the error is a 'MySQL Error', to get a detailed report, you need to open config/database.php in a text editor, find `$debugMode = 0;` and replace it with `$debugMode = 1;`.
 This will make the board give you the MySQL error message and the query which went wrong.
 After that, report the error to us and we'll fix it.
 Once you're done troubleshooting your board, it is recommended that you edit config/database.php back so that `$debugMode` is 0.